dotnet/csharplang/spec/types.md

 floating-point operations may be performed with higher precision than the result type of the operation.

-\[*Example*: Some hardware architectures support an “extended” or “long double” floating-point type with greater range and precision than the `double` type, and implicitly perform all floating-point operations using this higher precision type.
-Only at excessive cost in performance can such hardware architectures be made to perform floating-point operations with *less* precision, and rather than require an implementation to forfeit both performance and precision, `C#` allows a higher precision type to be used for all floating-point operations.
+[*Example*: Some hardware architectures support an “extended” or “long double” floating-point type with greater range and precision than the `double` type, and implicitly perform all floating-point operations using this higher precision type.
+Only at excessive cost in performance can such hardware architectures be made to perform floating-point operations with *less* precision, and rather than require an implementation to forfeit both performance and precision, C# allows a higher precision type to be used for all floating-point operations.
 Other than delivering more precise results, this rarely has any measurable effects.
 However, in expressions of the form x \* y / z, where the multiplication produces a result that is outside the `double` range, but the subsequent division brings the temporary result back into the `double` range, the fact that the expression is evaluated in a higher range format can cause a finite result to be produced instead of an infinity.
-To force a value of a floating-point type to the exact precision of its type, an explicit cast can be used. *end example*\]
+To force a value of a floating-point type to the exact precision of its type, an explicit cast can be used. *end example*]

 ### The Decimal type

 The `decimal` type is a 128-bit data type suitable for financial and monetary calculations.
 The `decimal` type can represent values including those in the range at least –7.9 × 10^−28^ to 7.9 × 10^28^, with at least 28-digit precision.

-The finite set of values of type `decimal` are of the form (–1)^s ^× *c *× 10^-e^, where the sign *s* is 0 or 1, the coefficient *c* is given by 0 ≤ *c *< *Cmax*, and the scale *e* is such that *Emin* ≤ e ≤ *Emax*, where *Cmax* is at least 1 × 10^28^, *Emin* ≤ 0, and *Emax* ≥ 28.
+The finite set of values of type `decimal` are of the form `(–1)^s ^× c × 10^-e`, where the sign `s` is 0 or 1, the coefficient `c` is given by `0 ≤ c < Cmax`, and the scale `e` is such that `Emin ≤ e ≤ Emax`, where `Cmax` is at least `1 × 10^28`, `Emin ≤ 0`, and `Emax ≥ 28`.
 The `decimal` type does not necessarily support signed zeros, infinities, or NaN's.

 A `decimal` is represented as an integer scaled by a power of ten.
 For `decimal`s with an absolute value less than 1.0m, the value is exact to at least the 28^th ^`decimal` place.
 For `decimal`s with an absolute value greater than or equal to 1.0m, the value is exact to at least 28 digits.
 Contrary to the `float` and `double` data types, `decimal` fractional numbers such as 0.1 can be represented exactly in the `decimal` representation.
 In the `float` and `double` representations, such numbers often have non-terminating binary expansions, making those representations more prone to round-off errors.